 2. Create A Routine

 Having a pet provides people with routine without being overly taxing.
 Of course, if you want to take your dog for walks every day, that is a perfect routine for both you and the dog.
 But just the routine of getting up, letting out, and feeding a pet every morning and evening is good for us.
-According to an article from Bustle, routine is good for mental health, allows people to accomplish more, puts you in charge of your day instead of just letting the day happen to you, and helps you sleep better.
+Routine is good for mental health, allows people to accomplish more, puts you in charge of your day instead of just letting the day happen to you, and helps you sleep better.

 3. Helps you stay active